 Cheap lines are the worst for line memory and line twist, and that can also cause more tangles and problems, so avoid cheap lines.
 Cheaper lines that are also thick are even worse.

-Performance type monofilaments will help you cast better and they will help you catch more fish when compared to cheap crappy lines because they perform better allowing for better hook sets, stronger knots, less memory and they go on the reel better with less line twist.
+Performance type monofilaments will help you cast better, and they will help you catch more fish when compared to cheap crappy lines because they perform better allowing for better hook sets, stronger knots, and less memory, and they go on the reel better with less line twist.

 Some of these performance lines can also have UV coatings to make the lines last longer, some will have less stretch and some are slick for better casting.

 GUIDE TIP: Your line and leader are only as good as your knots.
 Are you using good knots?
-Check Out: 4 Best Knots Used By River Guides
+Check Out: Best Trout Fishing Knots For Beginners That Guides Use.

 How To Straighten Fishing Line